 Ultimately, the permitted municipalities are responsible for implementing the Public Education Plan.
-Since the beginning of the Phase II program in southwest Michigan, the permitted communities have collectively hired the Southwest Michigan Planning Commission to coordinate the implementation of the PEP.
+Since the beginning of the Phase II program in southwest Michigan, the permitted communities have collectively hired the Southwest Michigan Planning Commission (SWMPC) to coordinate the implementation of the PEP.
 Many of the activities in the Education Strategy (see Appendix 2) have the "PEP coordinator" listed as the "Responsible Party for Implementation."
-The PEP coordinator will develop and help distribute many of the educational items produced, but then each municipality will assist efforts to get the materials distributed in their individual community by the means that are available them (municipal website (by providing link www.swmpc.org/water./asp), municipal/community newsletters, employee paycheck stubs, emails to employees or residents, Facebook page, scheduling presentations for planning commissions, councils/boards and community groups, etc.)
+The PEP coordinator will develop and help distribute many of the educational items produced, but then each municipality will assist efforts to get the materials distributed in their individual community by the means that are available to them (municipal website (by providing a link to www.swmpc.org/water./asp), municipal/community newsletters, employee paycheck stubs, emails to employees or residents, Facebook page, scheduling presentations for planning commissions, councils/boards and community groups, etc.)

-In the past, the communities have utilized the Southwest Michigan Planning Commission, as SWMPC works closely with all watershed and conservation related groups in southwest Michigan.
+SWMPC works closely with all watershed and conservation related groups in southwest Michigan and will utilize these relationships to implement the PEP.
 An annual work plan is developed each year by SWMPC to define the education activities to be completed each year.
 Individual communities must work closely with the PEP coordinator to ensure that their portion of the PEP is implemented.
 For example, the PEP coordinator will develop materials, but for certain activities it is the municipalities' responsibility to ensure that the materials are made available to their residents and businesses.
 These activities are identified in the Education Strategy in Appendix 2 where the responsible party lists the municipality.
-The PEP coordinator will develop a tracking/evaluation form to be used for each participating municipality and partner to effectively communicate their efforts in the education program.
+Each participating municipality and partner will report to SWMPC their education program implementation efforts.
 The PEP coordinator with assistance from the municipalities, counties and other partners will compile the information and complete the necessary evaluation measures to satisfy reporting requirements for the education component.